bartlomiej87/warehouse/README.md

  * Mockk
  * Gradle

-Code was covered with three types of tests:
+The code was covered with three types of tests:
 * unit
 * integration
 * controller tests